alexforencich/xboot/README.md

 updating.
 The low-level Flash programming calls and the firmware update calls can be selectively disabled separately.

+**Note:** XBoot automatically disables interrupts during Flash programming operations.
+This is necessary because, despite the name, RWW flash cannot be read and written at the same time (NRWW can be read while RWW is written, though).
+The interrupt bit will be automatically restored on return from an API call.

 ### 4.1 Using the API

 The API requires some loader code to find and execute the APIs.
 This code is fully contained within `xbootapi.c` and `xbootapi.h`.
 Include these files in your application to use all of the xboot API calls.

-The loader must also know the size of the boot section on the chip.
-This is defined in the header files for XMEGA chips as `BOOT_SECTION_START` since it is constant.
-Since ATMEGA chips are generally reconfigurable, it is not constant and therefore must be defined manually in xbootapi.h or passed to avr-gcc with `-DBOOT_SECTION_START=0x…`.
+The loader must also know the size of the boot section on the chip in order to calculate all of its offsets and find the jump table.
+This is defined in the header files for XMEGA chips as `BOOT_SECTION_SIZE` since it is constant.
+Since ATMEGA chips are generally reconfigurable, it is not constant and therefore must be defined manually in xbootapi.h or passed to avr-gcc with `-DBOOT_SECTION_SIZE=0x…`.
 The xboot makefile does this automatically when it builds xboot for many ATMEGA chips and the makefile can be freely reused for your application, simplifying this process.

+**Note:** All the page-based flash access commands work on Flash pages `SPM_PAGESIZE` bytes in size, located at addresses of multiples of `SPM_PAGESIZE`.

 ### 4.2 Return Values

 All of the API calls except for `xboot_reset` return a value indicating success or an error code, defined in `xbootapi.h`.

     #define XB_SUCCESS 0
     #define XB_ERR_NO_API 1
     #define XB_ERR_NOT_FOUND 2
     #define XB_INVALID_ADDRESS 3